Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing intense sounds

-Outside, while walking on the wet grass of a field nearby the ceremony hall, I heard something fall to the ground in a quiet silvery sound in a circle of ca 2-3 meters around me every time I made a step on the grass.
-At first, I could not believe it, but then I tested it consciously.
+Outside, walking on the wet grass of a field near the ceremony hall, I heard something fall to the ground with a soft silvery sound in a circle of about 2-3 metres around me every time I took a step on the grass.
+At first I could not believe it, but then I consciously tested it.
 It was true.
-I could hear individual small dew droplets fall.
+I could hear individual small drops of dew falling.

 This showed me, how little we normally use of our sensory abilities.
 We can physiologically be highly sensitive antennas, but we are shielded from sensory overwhelm.